basecamp/kamal-site/_docs/configuration.md

 If you are using open source secret store like bitwarden, you can create `.env.erb` as a template which looks up the secrets.

-You can store `SOME_SECRET` in a secure note in bitwarden vault.
+You can store `SOME_SECRET` in a secure note in bitwarden vault:

 ```
 $ bw list items --search SOME_SECRET | jq